 Many new to this game often start out undervaluing their services by setting their rate the same as an hourly waged employee.
 They overlook costs that employees normally do not carry.
 For example, employers pay for internet, equipment, office supplies; they manage the bookkeeping and tax remittance functions, etc.

 It is quite normal for a business to re-hire ex-employees as higher-paid consultants for doing the same job.
 When employees pivot into consulting roles, they bear many costs that were previously paid by the employer.
 Not glossing over this significant point will permit you to move ahead through self-employment, profitably

 How to Budget: Think Like a Business

 All businesses go through lean cycles.
-Resilient organizations plan for contingency financing through long term investments or low interest lines of credit.
+Resilient organizations plan for contingency financing through long term investments or low-interest lines of credit.
 This ensures they make payroll during slower months.
 Your emergency fund should fill this role.

-Beth Ann Bone, a Senior Financial Administrator and Insolvency Counsellor, is guest author for Family and Credit Counselling Services, a blended not-for profit community-based agency offering debt counselling & management as well as family/individual support services within York region.
+Beth Ann Bone, a Senior Financial Administrator and Insolvency Counsellor, is a guest author for Family and Credit Counselling Services, a blended not-for profit community-based agency offering debt counselling & management as well as family/individual support services within York region.